Internship Opportunities with PKF Malta

-Duration of the internship: 1-6 months
+Duration of the internship: Minimum 12 weeks

 The Maltese Islands are like nowhere else.
-Here you’ll find great prehistoric temples, fossil-studded cliffs, glittering hidden coves, thrilling diving opportunities and a history of remarkable intensity.
+Here you’ll find great prehistoric temples, fossil-studded cliffs, glittering hidden coves, thrilling diving opportunities, and a history of remarkable intensity.
 Read more from Lonely Planet/Malta

 Economist: the selected candidate will be responsible for researching & analysing current economic issues; collecting & analysing data using mathematical models including forecasting, preparing reports that present research results & writing articles for publication.
 The successful candidate will hold a Bachelor of Commerce in Economics (Hons) Degree (minimum 2nd Upper Class) or at the final stages to obtain such qualification.

-Statistician: the selected candidate will act as as a Leader for project work.
+Statistician: the selected candidate will act as a Leader for project work.
 The ideal candidate will hold a Bachelor of Science (Hons.)
 Degree in Statistics or at the final stages to obtain such qualification.
 Previous experience using SPSS, conducting face-to-face interviews as well as telephone surveys will be considered an asset.

 Kindly send us an email with the following information: